akka/akka/akka-docs/src/main/paradox/scala/guide/tutorial_2.md

-# Your Second Akka Application, Part 2: The Device Actor
+# Part 2: The Device Actor

 In part 1 we explained how to view actor systems _in the large_, i.e. how components should be represented, how actors should be arranged in the hierarchy.
 In this part, we will look at actors _in the small_ by implementing an